encode/django-rest-framework/docs/api-guide/fields.md

 - `coerce_to_string` Set to `True` if string values should be returned for the representation, or `False` if `Decimal` objects should be returned.
 Defaults to the same value as the `COERCE_DECIMAL_TO_STRING` settings key, which will be `True` unless overridden.
 If `Decimal` objects are returned by the serializer, then the final output format will be determined by the renderer.
 - `max_value` Validate that the number provided is no greater than this value.
 - `min_value` Validate that the number provided is no less than this value.
+- `localize` Set to `True` to enable localization of input and output based on the current locale.
+Defaults to `False`.
+Note that data formatting is enabled if you have set `USE_L10N=True` in your settings file.

 #### Example usage